kubernetes/website/content/en/docs/concepts/configuration/secret.md

 | `bootstrap.kubernetes.io/token` | bootstrap token data |

-You can define and use your own Secret type by assigning a non-empty string as the `type` value for a Secret object.
-An empty string is treated as an `Opaque` type.
+You can define and use your own Secret type by assigning a non-empty string as the `type` value for a Secret object (an empty string is treated as an `Opaque` type).

 Kubernetes doesn't impose any constraints on the type name.
-However, if you are using one of the builtin types, you must meet all the requirements defined for that type.
+However, if you are using one of the built-in types, you must meet all the requirements defined for that type.

+If you are defining a type of secret that's for public use, follow the convention and structure the secret type to have your domain name before the name, separated by a `/`.
+For example: `cloud-hosting.example.net/cloud-api-credentials`.

 ### Opaque secrets